-- > asset freeze prohibiting the making of any assets available to named persons or entities, directly or indirectly - financial/economic and trade sanctions aimed at a more general prohibition against doing business with or making funds or economic resources available to, directly or indirectly, designated persons, business, or entities - > arms embargoes imposing restrictions regarding the use of military and other specified restricted goods - > restrictions on admission/travel bans -prohibiting specified persons from entering into the country
+- Targeted asset freeze prohibiting the making of any assets available to named persons or entities, directly or indirectly - financial/economic and trade sanctions aimed at a more general prohibition against doing business with or making funds or economic resources available to, directly or indirectly, designated persons, business, or entities. - arms embargoes imposing restrictions regarding the use of military and other specified restricted goods, technology and associated services - restrictions on admission/travel bans -prohibiting specified persons from entering into the country

-This guidance is concerned primarily with financial sanctions.
+This guidance is primarily concerned with financial sanctions and asset freeze.

-2.2 What are Financial Sanctions1
+2.2 What are Financial Sanctions2

-Financial sanctions are restrictions put in place by the United Nations (UN), European Union (EU) or United Kingdom (UK) to achieve a specific foreign policy or national security objective.
-They can limit the provision of certain financial services and restrict access to financial markets, funds and economic resources by designated persons or entities, directly or indirectly.
+Financial sanctions are restrictions put in place by the United Nations (UN), or United Kingdom (UK) to achieve a specific foreign policy or national security objective.
+They can limit the provision of certain financial services and restrict access to capital. markets, funds and economic resources by designated persons or entities, directly or indirectly.